naelaboraya/Threads-in-java/README.md

  * The "CustomExecutor" class - a custom implementation of the ThreadPoolExecutor.
     It provides a fixed number of threads and uses a PriorityBlockingQueue to hold the tasks.
     The tasks are also stored in a HashMap where the key is the task's priority and the value is the task itself.
-    The thread pool is initialized with a minimum pool size of {@code MinPoolSize} (which is the number of the cores in the computer divided by 2), a maximum pool size of {@code MaxPoolSize} (which is the number of the cores in the computer minus 1), a keep-alive time of 300 ms.
+    The thread pool is initialized with a minimum pool size of  MinPoolSize (which is the number of the cores in the computer divided by 2), a maximum pool size of  MaxPoolSize (which is the number of the cores in the computer minus 1), a keep-alive time of 300 ms.
     * Methods and properties of class CustomExecutor :
       1. This class provides methods for getting the tasks, setting max priority and submitting tasks to the queue.